daniellbastos/tech-hugo/content/posts/chapter-5-joins-and-planner.md

 ---

-title: “Access Path Selection in a Relational Database Management System - Chapter 5: Joins and the Planner”
+title: "Access Path Selection in a Relational Database Management System - Chapter 5: Joins and the Planner"
 date: 2026-04-18
 draft: false
-description: “This post continues the study of ‘Access Path Selection in a Relational Database Management System’ (Selinger et al., 1979), now covering chapter 5 and how the optimizer handles joins.
-PostgreSQL uses hash join most often, which the 1979 paper doesn’t describe.”
+description: "This post continues the study of ‘Access Path Selection in a Relational Database Management System’ (Selinger et al., 1979), now covering chapter 5 and how the optimizer handles joins.
+PostgreSQL uses hash join most often, which the 1979 paper doesn’t describe."
-tags: [“database”, “system r”, “joins”, “query planner”, “explain analyze”, “postgresql”]
+tags: ["database", "system r", "joins, "query planner", "explain analyze", "postgresql"]
 ---

 > This post continues the study of [Access Path Selection in a Relational Database Management System (Selinger et al., 1979)](https://courses.cs.duke.edu/compsci516/cps216/spring03/papers/selinger-etal-1979.pdf), now covering chapter 5.
 I used available internet resources and tools to go deeper on the examples and make the concepts more concrete.